 While you might feel called to speak your truth and live authentically, it’s important to remember that other can only meet you as deeply as they’ve met themselves.
 Not everyone will understand you (especially those who haven’t done the work to let their inner light shine through yet), but it’s not your job to make them.
 Instead of focusing on others, be mindful of your self-talk at this time and don’t let the assumptions or judgements of others make you forget your inherent value.

 “Under the Full Moon in Aries, you might feel as if your drive is stalled, like you have gas in your car but no clear destination in sight,” Cosmopolitan writes.
-Rather than forcing yourself to take action, use the Harvest Supermoon as a time to embrace stillness and leave yourself open to the possibility of all that already is and everything that could be.
+Rather than forcing yourself to take action, use the Hunter Supermoon as a time to embrace stillness and leave yourself open to the possibility of all that already is and everything that could be.
 We live in a fast-paced world – don’t let that pull you out of alignment with your soul’s true purpose.
 If you listen closely in the quiet moments, passionate and brave Aries just might help you figure out the next steps on your path.

 When’s the Next Full Moon?